-Based on OBRC reports, approximately half of the bottles are redeemed in the greater Portland region.
-Calculations reveal that these households in the Portland region are redeeming approximately eight pounds of plastic, eight pounds of aluminum, and 28 pounds of glass bottles per household in a year.
-Based on data from the Metro regional government, an additional 84 pounds per household per year of glass is collected through the separate curbside glass collection.
-Returning to the Greater Portland Region Generation Study described on on Page 32, adding data from these other recycling streams to the curbside values gives us a more complete picture of household generation in the Portland region.
-The total weight of recyclables generated by an average household in this region in a year is approximately 594 pounds per household.
+Based on OBRC reports, approximately half of the bottles are redeemed in the Metro region.
+Calculations reveal that Metro households are redeeming approximately 8 pounds of plastic, 8 pounds of aluminum, and 28 pounds of glass bottles per household in a year.
+Based on data from Metro, an additional 84 pounds per household per year. of glass is collected through the separate curbside glass collection.
+Returning to the Metro Generation Study described on Page 32, adding data from these other recycling streams to the curbside values gives us a more complete picture of household generation in the Metro region.
+The total weight of recyclables generated by an average Metro household in a year is approximately 594 pounds per household.